zaknichols1993/Full-Stack-JavaScript-App/README.md

 ## Final Thoughts

 * I really enjoyed working with Vue.
-They have some of the best documentation for a framework I've ever saw.
-There are so many helper methods and modifiers it makes JavaScript fun.
+They have some really good documentation.
+I prefer React, but there are so many helper methods and modifiers it makes JavaScript fun.
 I can see why this framework is trending so much lately.
 * Node.js/Express.js has always been great to me.
 Writing API's is straight forward and NPM provides so much great tooling.
 * I went with the ORM Sequelize with SQLite instead of MongoDB because my data is relational and SQL is the king of data.
 The documentation for Sequelize is pretty good, but I think in the future raw SQL queries are better and faster as the app gets more data heavy.